icpc/ccs-specs/Contest_API.md

     (type **`float`** in the specification) are arbitrary JSON numbers that are expected to take non-integer values.
 It is recommended to use a decimal representation.
-  - Fixed point numbers
-    (type **`decimal`** in the specification) are JSON numbers that are expected to take non-integer values.
-They must be in decimal (non-scientific) representation and have at most 3 decimals.
-That is, they must be a integer multiple of `0.001`.
   - Absolute timestamps
     (type **`TIME`** in the specification) are strings containing human-readable timestamps, given in